BareBones-RPG/BareBones-RPG.github.io/README.md

 Players can gain Bones Luck with every **fumble roll**.
 Players cannot use BL with **fumble** roll on a _check, combat, save, and magic_.

+### Backgrounds

+Players will provide background information for their playable characters.
+When a situation arises and they engage in a conversation with the referee to convince him or her that their background applies to the roll, the referee can award them a boost for that roll.

+**Example:**
+Player: "My character, Marcus, grew up in the wilderness and learned survival skills from his father, who was a skilled hunter.
+So, when we're tracking this elusive creature through the forest, I think Marcus would have a boost due to having hunter in his background if I follow its tracks."

+Referee: "Hmm, that makes sense.
+Alright, I'll give you a boost on your tracking roll."

 ## Action and Movement

 Player's turn: they can move up to 30 feet, attack, defend, or wait for a reaction.
 If the player uses double movement, they can move up to 60 feet.
 Then, the player will wait for the next round to attack.